 The natural vs synthetic debate (Natural isn’t always better) – Another point which I know many will disagree with, but I find the constant natural vs synthetic debate slightly frustrating to say the least.
 I want to be clear that love natural products, I have after all, dedicated years of my life to writing about them.
 I also think there is good reason to be wary of some synthetic ingredients.
 I can’t use heavy synthetic fragrance without getting a migraine for example, but the natural vs synthetic debate is much more complicated and nuanced than many people on both sides of the argument would have you believe.

 One of the reasons I don’t have a list of ingredients to avoid on this site, is that I see far too many bloggers/brands blindly telling their audience X or Y is bad for them with no genuine knowledge or context.
-So for example, if I used a face wash with Sodium Lauryl Sulphate (SLS), my sensitive, dehydrated skin would scream at me for days, but when it comes to washing my dishes it works a treat, I just make sure to wear gloves.
+So for example, if I used a face wash with Sodium Lauryl Sulphate (SLS), my sensitive, dehydrated skin would scream at me for days, but my husband doesn’t haven’t the same reaction.

 The same applies to common allergens such as preservatives, I often see people pointing out that MI (methylisothiazolinone) is a commonly problematic ingredient for many (which it is), but I rarely see the same people pointing out that Peru balsam (a natural ingredient derived from a tree in South America) also is well known for its ability to produce allergic reactions.
 When it comes to ingredients, context is everything and not all natural ingredients will suit everyone, no matter how much we would like that to be the case.